Description

 Safety

-Safety features on this heater are well-designed.
-The overheat protection ensures it won’t become a fire hazard, and the tip-over shutoff is highly sensitive.
-I tested this feature by lightly knocking the heater over, and it shut off immediately, which is reassuring.
-However, the bottom safety switch can be a bit finicky on carpeted or uneven surfaces, occasionally causing the heater to turn off unnecessarily.
-For households with kids or pets, this extra sensitivity is a blessing, but it could frustrate users who want uninterrupted operation.
+Safety features on this heater are well designed for the format.
+The overheat protection guards against the unit running hot enough to become a fire hazard, and the tip-over shutoff is highly sensitive, cutting power the moment the heater leaves level footing.
+The flip side is that the bottom safety switch can be finicky on carpet or uneven surfaces, occasionally shutting the unit down when nothing is wrong.
+For households with kids or pets that sensitivity is a benefit, but it can frustrate anyone who wants uninterrupted operation on a soft floor.

 Noise